SeeleVollerei1810/Group_Project_2025/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1wGxZVSp-t0lUrJ_8nTB3pLy-6DTU5HOR?usp=sharing)

 ## 📖 Introduction
-This project aims to develop an integrated computational toolbox to explore climate-biosphere feedback processes and assess urban resilience to climate extremes[cite: 23].
+This project aims to develop an integrated computational toolbox to explore climate-biosphere feedback processes and assess urban resilience to climate extremes.

-In the context of rapid urbanization and global warming, this toolbox provides a workflow to process climate data, compute extreme indicators, and visualize risks associated with heat stress and extreme rainfall[cite: 18, 24].
+In the context of rapid urbanization and global warming, this toolbox provides a workflow to process climate data, compute extreme indicators, and visualize risks associated with heat stress and extreme rainfall.

 ## 🚀 Key Features
-The toolbox focuses on the following primary objectives[cite: 24]:
+The toolbox focuses on the following primary objectives:
 * **Climate Extreme Indicators (ETCCDI):** Computing indices such as `TXx`, `TNn`, `R95p`, and `PRCPTOT` to assess long-term temperature and rainfall trends.
 * **Heat-Stress Metrics:** Calculating human heat exposure metrics like Wet-Bulb Temperature (`Tw`) and Wet-Bulb Globe Temperature (`WBGT`).
-* **Visualization:** Generating maps, plots, and statistical summaries to identify urban hotspots and support data-driven planning[cite: 26].
+* **Visualization:** Generating maps, plots, and statistical summaries to identify urban hotspots and support data-driven planning.

 ## 🛠️ Technology Stack
 The project is implemented using the **Python** ecosystem with the following key libraries: